Projects

 • Scala job interview questions and my answers – Starting from a list I found online, here’s my try at answering Scala job interview questions.

-• Is C++ Ready for Functional Programming? – A series of posts that analyze C++ language from the functional programmer’s point of view.
+• Is C++ Ready for Functional Programming? – A series of posts that analyze the C++ language from the functional programmer’s point of view.

 • Our Fathers’ Fault – a series of blog posts about flaws and bad design choices I encountered in my maintenance hikes through the Scala codebase I inherited at work.

 • PIC18 Software Project Survival Guide – some posts about how to deal with the idiosyncrasies of a PIC18 project and development.
-It may be somewhat outdated since both IDE and compiler have changed.
+It may be somewhat outdated since both the IDE and compiler have changed.

 Products